deperkenne/NYC-Yellow-Taxi-Data/README.md

              - `Valid_TotalAmount` : Drop rows where TotalAmount is null or ≤ 0.
              - `Valid_TripDistance` :  Drop rows with TripDistance ≤ 0.
              - `Valid_RideId ` : Fail pipeline if RideId is invalid (null or ≤ 0).
+   3. Dashboard Features
+    - The dashboard includes several key insights to support vendor performance analysis:
+    - Total Number of Trips: Displays the overall number of rides completed.
+    - Total Trip Distance: Aggregates the total kilometers traveled across all vendors.
+    - Comparison by Zone: Compares the total trip distance and total amount earned per zone.
+    - Vendor Filter: An interactive filter allows users to select a specific vendor and view detailed metrics related to that vendor only.